Braves vs. Rockies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (10-4) will take the mound for the Braves, his 26th start of the season.
+- The Braves will hand the ball to Charlie Morton (13-10) for his 26th start of the season.

-- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 14 of them.

-- Elder has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent